tushiqi/MAnorm2_utils/README.rst

   Note that :code:`--parameters` could be used in mixture with the other command-line arguments.

-Refer to the `home page of MAnorm2_utils`_ for a full specification of the parameters supported by :code:`profile_bins`.
+Refer to the `Manual of MAnorm2_utils`_ for a full specification of the parameters supported by :code:`profile_bins`.

-.. _home page of MAnorm2_utils: https://github.com/tushiqi/MAnorm2_utils
+.. _Manual of MAnorm2_utils: https://github.com/tushiqi/MAnorm2_utils/
+                             tree/master/docs

 Transforming SAM into BED files